-Judge denies request to move U.S. trial for drug lord ‘El Chapo’
+Judge denies request to move US trial for ‘El Chapo’

 - Woman tells police she's a 'clean, thoroughbred, white girl'

-Guzman has pleaded not guilty to charges that his cartel laundered billions of dollars and oversaw a ruthless campaign of murders and kidnappings.
+Guzman, who was extradited to the U.S. last year, has pleaded not guilty to charges that his cartel laundered billions of dollars and oversaw a ruthless campaign of murders and kidnappings.
+He faces life in prison if convicted at a trial that could last several weeks and is set to begin in November.

+Authorities have justified the tight security for Guzman by noting that he has twice escaped from prison in Mexico.
+The second time, it was via a mile-long (1.6 kilometer-long) tunnel dug to the shower in his cell.